Johnny Warren: Legacy

 Johnny Warren's untimely death in 2004 meant that he never witnessed the Socceroos qualify for a FIFA World Cup after doing so in 1973.
 When Australia ended a 31 year wait to qualify for a FIFA World Cup, defeating Uruguay on penalties, Les Murray paid homage to Warren's legacy on the SBS broadcast.
-At the commencement of the post-match analysis, Murray joyously opened the segment, claiming that the match was "one of the most epic games I've had the opportunity to witness, and I've seen a few as you may be able to guess, and it was one in which we were all emotionally involved.
+At the commencement of the post-match analysis, Murray joyously opened the segment, claiming that the match was "one of the most epic games that I've had the opportunity to witness, and I've seen a few as you may be able to guess, and of course one in which we were all emotionally involved.
 And for Johnny Warren, I told you so, I told you so, and there it is, he has been proven to be right once again."
 Looking up to the sky, Murray profoundly said "Johnny, we hear you".
 In later World Cup qualification cycles, Australian supporters have frequently displayed tifos that display Warren's iconic 'I told you so' message.
-In the second leg of the 2017 CONCACAF-AFC intercontinental FIFA World Cup playoff match, the Green and Gold Army created a tifo honouring both Warren and Les Murray.
+In the second leg of Australia's intercontinental play-off match against Honduras, the Green and Gold Army created a tifo honouring both Warren and Les Murray.
 When Australia qualified for the 2022 FIFA World Cup against Peru, supporters were seen in the stadium bearing 'I told you so' banners in Warren's honour.

-In 2005, a collection of 503 items of memorabilia was donated by Johnny Warren's family to the National Museum of Australia.
+At the Matildas' games during the 2023 FIFA Women's World Cup held in Australia and New Zealand, members of the Matildas Active Support group unfurled banners displaying 'I told you so', as well as 'never say die'.
+In 2005, Johnny Warren's family donated a collection of 503 items of memorabilia to the National Museum of Australia.
 The collection includes football uniforms, medals, scrapbooks and trophies.
 The National Museum paid tribute to Warren in 2010 with 'I told you so': Johnny Warren and football in Australia, a display to coincide with the World Cup.

 The Jamberoo Pub, located on the NSW South Coast, is owned and run by members of the Warren family.
 The hotel bistro is well known for being a shrine dedicated to Johnny Warren, containing medals, photos, awards and other memorabilia about his life.